spooky-finn/researches/Orchestrating.md

 In essence, backend services are inherently stateless, relying instead on a persistent storage system.
 Meanwhile, Temporal provides a reliable code execution environment where state manipulations are deterministic and atomic.

 *The core concept* introduced by the Workflows paradigm is the Inversion of Execution, emphasizing the existence of a coordination layer where execution and execution planning are abstracted.
 This abstraction allows for a more generalized understanding of the utility of Workflow paradigms beyond specific hardware or network constraints.

+## Prerequsite

+Defining Workflows in Temporal involves a structured approach of translating requirements into Workflow functions (control-flow logic) and Activity Functions (any external dependency request which may fail).

+*Workflow Functions*: They must maintain deterministic behavior to guarantee consistent results.
+Moreover, Workflow executions have the capability to communicate with each other through signals or messages, enabling seamless coordination and orchestration.

+Meanwhile Temporal takes care of the questions such as retries, compensating transactions, synchronization of asynchronous work, execution of sub-workflows, queries, signaling, timeouts, generating random values, generating UUIDs, logging, and more.
+Temporal incorporates native support for the Saga Pattern, an architectural design pattern that enables compensating transactions to rectify the consequences of failures in individual services.
+This ensures robustness and reliability in complex distributed systems.

+*Activity Functions*: Activity functions, orchestrated by Workflow functions, can operate with a higher degree of freedom.
+They can be entirely non-deterministic, asynchronous, and execute any code without restrictions.
+However, they must be idempotent to maintain consistency and reliability in the system.

 References: